 Aside from building tools for data analysis, I spend a significant amount of time analyzing data.
 I gained a lot of experience analyzing large complex datasets during my graduate studies at Purdue with Bill Cleveland and while a research scientist at PNNL.
 I have been working as an independent consultant since 2014.

 As a consultant, I have worked on two DARPA programs, XDATA and D3M, building open source tools for analyzing and visualizing big data, tools for helping domain experts build models, as well as using the tools to analyze interesting datasets such as the Bitcoin blockchain and high frequency trading data.
-I also work with the Bill & Melinda Gates Foundation, applying visualization, exploratory analysis, and collaborative tool development to the field of global health.
+I work with a large philanthropic foundation, applying visualization, exploratory analysis, and collaborative tool development in the field of global health.

 I released an R package over 9 months ago called geofacet, and have long promised a blog post about the approach.
 This is the first …